yukikitayama/docker/swarm.md

 ## Worker

 Run `docker swarm join --token <token>` on a worker node to add a worker to the swarm

+## Task

+A unit of services in Swarm

+A task advance through a number of states until they complete or fail.

+`NEW` state si the state where a task is initialized.

+Task only progresses forward states, and doesn't go backward.

+## Node

+Node is an instance of the **Docker engine** participating in the swarm, as a Docker node.

 ## Dispatcher